Nikolova-Lilia/minishell-team_project/README.md

 # minishell-team_project
-the repo for the team project minishell
+This is the repo for the team project minishell.

 Minishell project - notes on the project: